Integrated Sensing and Communication: Joint Pilot and Transmission Design: Numerical Results

 In Fig.~\ref{MSE-MI-pilots}, we study the MSE-MI tradeoff for different pilot design approaches.
 It is observed that the MSE-MI region obtained by our proposed pilot structure with UPA is significantly larger than those of the other approaches, which demonstrates the superiority of the proposed pilot design.
 In addition, we observe that the MSE-MI region obtained by our proposed pilot structure with UPA is larger than that obtained by our proposed pilot structure with EPA since allocating unequal power on pilot sequences can further reduce channel estimation error (equivalently increase ${U_{{\rm{mse}}}}$) shown in \eqref{optimal_solution_Lba}.
 Compare the ``Proposed, EPA'' approach to the DFT-based pilot approach, both pilot structures are orthogonal, whereas the MSE-MI region obtained by the ``Proposed, EPA'' approach is larger than that obtained by the DFT-based pilot approach.
 The reason is that the ``Proposed, EPA'' approach exploits the communication channel information for channel estimation so that the channel estimation error can be further reduced.
 Furthermore, the Gaussian-based pilot achieves the smallest MSE-MI region since the Gaussian-based pilot is neither orthogonal nor exploiting the communication channel information.
 It is worth pointing out that all the approaches except the Gaussian-based pilot approach achieves the same maximum MI since the orthogonal pilot matrix is optimal for maximizing the MI.
+Moreover, compared to ``Separate protocol'', we can observe that our proposed scheme significantly outperforms it.
+This is due to the following two reasons.
+First, the full time duration can be utilized for the proposed scheme, while only a part of the time duration can be utilized either for target detection or channel estimation.
+Second, the proposed unified pilot matrix can balance the target detection and channel estimation.

-\subsubsection{Achievable Rate-MI Region of ISAC System}
+\subsection{Achievable Rate-MI Region of ISAC System}

 Before proceeding to describe the Rate-MI region, we first define the feasible region of optimization variables $\left\{ {{\bf{w}},L,{{\bf{X}}_c}} \right\}$ as

 As a result, the achievable Rate-MI region is defined as